 (iii) The use of natural gas infrastructure for equipment requiring industrial process heat;

-(iv) Development projects that have obtained vested rights prior to the effective date of this chapter pursuant to a preliminary affordable housing project application in accordance with Government Code Section 65589.5(o), a development agreement in accordance with Government Code Section 65866, a vesting tentative map in accordance with Government Code 66998.1, or pursuant to the ruling in Avco Community Developers Inc. v.
+(iv) Development projects that have obtained vested rights prior to the effective date of this chapter pursuant to:

+(a) A preliminary affordable housing project application in accordance with Government Code Section 65589.5(o),

+(b) A development agreement in accordance with Government Code Section 65866,

+(c) A vesting tentative map in accordance with Government Code 66998.1, or

+(d) The ruling in Avco Community Developers Inc. v.
 South Coast Regional Communication (1976) 17 Cal.
 3d 785, or pursuant to other applicable statutory or case law.
-(Ord.
-2775 NCS §5, 2021.); and

-(v) Food service establishments as defined in §19.04.120(17) and described in §19.04.180.
+(v) Food service establishments as defined in §19.04.120(20) and described in §19.04.180.

-(vi) New ADUs and JADUs that are attached or wholly within an existing mixed-fuel residential building may utilize natural gas appliances.
+(vi) New ADUs and JADUs that are attached or wholly within an existing mixed-fuel residential building may utilize existing natural gas facilities.

 (b) Requirements are outlined by project type and size in §19.04.140, Table 1